 Give me a chance to explain.
 We’re-on property people.
-We know it’s faster to have a car, but we like to monorail, boat and bus to our hearts content.
+We know it’s faster to have a car, but we like to monorail, boat, and bus to our heart’s content.
 We have three stroller-aged kids and we enjoy the drink carts scattered around the World Showcase.
-We also love the Dawa Bar in Animal Kingdom.
-We take that Magical Express and breathe a happy sigh that says “goodbye, real world—hello adventure!”
+We also love the Dawa Bar in the Animal Kingdom.
+We take that Magical Express and breathe a happy sigh that says “goodbye, real-world—hello adventure!”

 Back to the kitchens.

 This past trip, we were ready to splurge.
 I considered the dining plan—we were going to do at least one meal out each day and two most days.
 After using a handy online calculator I determined it wasn’t conclusively the best choice, especially because as DVC members we can snag a Tables In Wonderland card, which means 20% off of food and alcohol at most of the places we eat.
 So we skipped that, but for me to consider the Dining Plan means we are planning to EAT!

 And we did.
 Buffets, mostly.
 Akershus.
 Cape May.
 Hollywood & Vine.
 We did a few blockbuster meals too—Yachtsman and the new Boathouse.
 Some quick service, which is not our normal style—(OK, so we’ve had the fish and chips in EPCOT England more than one trip) and lobster rolls at Hurricane Hanna’s.